core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Publish {#publish}

-A topic with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created or fully-created state in order to the publish operation to work (see {{topic-lifecycle}}).
+A topic with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created or fully-created state in order for the publish operation to work (see {{topic-lifecycle}}).

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data resource.
 The URI for this resource is indicated in the "topic-data" topic property value.
 Please note that this URI is not the same as the topic URI used for configuring the topic (see {{topic-resource-representation}}).

 On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

-If the request does not have an acceptable content-format, as specified by the "topic-content-format" property in the topic configuration, the broker returns a 4.15 (Unsupported Content-Format) response.
+If the request does not have an acceptable Content-format, as specified by the "topic-content-format" property in the topic configuration, the broker returns a 4.15 (Unsupported Content-Format) response.

 If the client is sending publications too fast, the broker returns a 4.29 (Too Many Requests) response {{RFC8516}}.